Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 4. The Footnote Hero

 The composition is upside down.
-A small line of body copy at the top of the viewport — set in 14 to 16 pixel type — describes the product in plain language.
-Below that, a generous expanse of whitespace.
-Then, anchored to the bottom of the viewport, a wider headline in a moderate type size acts as the page's signature, almost like a footnote returning to the main text.
+A small line of body copy at the top of the viewport — 14 to 16 pixels — describes the product in plain language.
+Below it, a generous expanse of whitespace.
+Then, anchored to the bottom of the viewport, a wider headline in a moderate size acts as the page's signature, like a footnote returning to the main text.
 The reading order is reversed: details first, identity second.

-When it works: products that are confident enough to bury the lede.
-Consultancies, research labs, designers' own portfolios, products with a quiet voice.
-Also works as a rhetorical move when the brand is well known and the headline can stand back.
+When it works: products confident enough to bury the lede.
+Consultancies, research labs, designers' portfolios, products with a quiet voice.
+Also a rhetorical move when the brand is well known and the headline can stand back.

-Visual breakdown: the top text is a single sentence, left-aligned, set in a regular weight at moderate size.
-The bottom headline is heavier (medium or semibold), larger but not extreme (40 to 64 pixels), and has a thin rule above it acting as a footnote separator.
+Visual breakdown: the top text is a single sentence, left-aligned, regular weight, moderate size.
+The bottom headline is heavier (medium or semibold), 40 to 64 pixels, with a thin rule above it acting as a footnote separator.
 The page is mostly empty space — that emptiness is the design.

 <section class="min-h-screen px-12 py-12 flex flex-col justify-between">